 What You Should Know about Drugged Driving Accidents

 To drive safely, drivers must be fully alert and focused.
+Drugged driving accidents are no joke, and the consequences are just as bad.
 Thousands of unnecessary collisions happen every year because drivers get behind the wheel while they are impaired with drugs or alcohol.
 A drugged driving accident is when a crash occurs because the driver was impaired from the effects of recent drug use.
 After alcohol, marijuana is the most commonly found substance in drivers’ blood after they are involved in a crash.
 The bottom line is that drugged driving endangers the driver, their passengers, and other vehicles and pedestrians on the road.

 Different drugs affect us differently and different people may react differently to the same drug, but in general:

 - Marijuana can slow reaction times, decrease coordination and the ability to judge speed and distance.
 This can lead to weaving in and out of lanes or turning in front of a vehicle that is too close to clear.